 (4) Violation of this division shall be considered a Class A violation as defined by Oregon Revised Statutes.
 If a dog is cited for being a dangerous dog, the dog’s classification shall immediately become a Level 3.

-(G) Dog fighting.
+(G) Dog fighting

 (1) No person shall possess, harbor, or maintain care or custody of any dog for the purposes of dog fighting, nor shall any person train, torment, badger, bait or use any dog for any reason of causing or encouraging the dog to attack human beings or domestic animals.